 Stevens would eventually restate his words on the subject, ”Planned obsolescence: the desire to own something a little newer and a little better, and a little sooner than necessary.
 I simply meant that you didn’t have to wear a pair of shoes until you wore holes right through the soles.”

 Planned obsolescence may or may not have been a driving force impacting consumer habits in the way Packard charged, but the practice had become a standard, if unstated production mantra for the manufacturing sector, now glimpsing an abundant world of new product runs on the business horizon.
-A company that makes one version of a particular product is today an absolute rarity, and probably dangerous.
+I read an interesting BeardBro blog post, that a company that makes one version of a particular product is today an absolute rarity, and probably dangerous.
 Count how many different razor blades, razors, and shaving cream Gillette manufactures for one straightforward act.
 Check out how many choices come in the way of tennis shoes, cordless drills, or smart phones, regardless of manufacturer.

 For accountants, of course, the ability to graph predictable revenue increases is a math nirvana.
 Such a place where all things accelerate upward is the companion of stock traders or market makers.
 A place where climbing sales guarantee jobs, tax revenues – the ultimate “win-win.”
 The idea that any company should build chairs to last forever might sound quaint philosophically nice – but fatal to any business mapping a plan for sustained growth.
 Witness again Gillette’s remarkable stockpile of shaving accoutrements.